Tsukiyonocm/Math_program/README.md

 Simple Python

 #### Starting Project - Basic Workings
 I believe it would be easiest to restart this program using just a single form of math, thinking addition, then expanding it once I have the basic framwork setup.
 This version will likely have no menu framework to it.
 Will be a simple process of just displaying the correct answer if you choose to give up or get it right.
+I will need to decide on font size as well while doing this.
+Right now the default font size is very small all things considered and could be needed to enlarged.

 - Framework
 1. Open program and decide what type of math problem you are doing. (addition)